mroesberry988/azure-network-protocols/README.md

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>

 In this step-by-step tutorial, we observe various network traffic to and from Azure Virtual Machines with Wireshark(ICMP, SSH, DHCP, DNS, and RDP) as well as experiment with Network Security Groups.
-Wireshark is a protocol analyzer that lets us see the actual raw traffic between  the two Virtual Networks (VM's).

 <h2>Environments and Technologies Used</h2>